Fun Things to do in Connecticut – Part II

 Ice skating – Since I enjoyed this activity so much as a child growing up in Groton, CT I figured I would try it out again as a full-grown adult – I must admit it was easier said than done (smile).

-This is a fun and easy activity, especially in the Winter: taking a hot bubble bath after a long day of work: Put your slippers on…
+This is a fun and easy activity, especially in the Winter: taking a hot bubble bath after a long day of work: Check out my blog post: Put your slippers on…

 Visiting a local museum – this free activity is not only educational but truly enlightening.

-Relaxing in a salt cave.
-This was such a unique activity I had to write a blog post about it: Cave Girl
+Visiting a salt cave – this activity was so enlightening I had to write a blog about it – check out my blog post: Cave Girl

-Going to a live taping of The View in NYC – a truly magical day from beginning ’till end: The View (from Lajeune)
+Going to a live taping of The View in NYC – a truly magical day from beginning ’till end: Check out my blog post: The View (from Lajeune)

-Going to see a free lecture at the local university.
-I recall this event quickly becoming “standing room-only.”
+Going to a free lecture at the local university.
+I recall the event we attended at Quinnipiac University in Hamden, CT – Margot Lee Shetterly – the author of Hidden Figures – quickly becoming “standing room-only.”
 To me this proved the staying power of the written word…

-Skiing in the month of February – Super fun and exhilarating!
-Ski Date
+Skiing at a local ski resort – Super fun and exhilarating!
+Check out my blog post: Ski Date

-So whatever activity you choose to participate in this Winter in CT, do try to make it memorable 🙂
+That’s it.
+So whatever activity you choose to participate in this Winter in Connecticut, do try to make it memorable 🙂

 Rub-A-Tub